blitzagency/ios-unity5/README.md

 - Remove `Unity/Libraries/libl2cpp/` 7:35 - 7:50 in [www.the-nerd.be] video.
 - Remove `Unity/Classes/Native/*.h` 7:55- 8:44 in [www.the-nerd.be] video.

+Make sure after adding the files that all the .cpp and .mm files are added to your target.
+If they aren't add them manually by filtering for the file extension on the project navigator, selecting the files and then including them in the target on the inspector panel.

 #### Add the `objc` folder in this repo